 Playing bowls is usually associated with people aged over 55, but is…

 Free outdoor gyms in Tunbridge Wells

-Tunbridge Wells has four outside gyms, which are completely free and accessible for all ages and abilities.
+Tunbridge Wells has four outdoor gyms, which are completely free and accessible for all ages and abilities.
 There are apps you can download to record your progress, and all equipment...

 Bedgebury National Pinetum & Forest

 There is so much to explore in this "wonderful world of trees", from walking and running routes to adrenaline pumping cycling tracks.